Entware-ng/entware-ng.github.io/_posts/2017-06-02-Changelog.md

 title: New or changed packages
 ---

 MySQL packages was replaced by MariaDB.
-PHP5 packages wil lbe removed in next month as obsolete.
+PHP5 packages will be removed in next month as obsolete.
-You can always find any of removed packages at http://pkg.entware.net/binaries/<feed>/archive folder.
+You can always find any of removed packages at http://pkg.entware.net/binaries/your_feed/archive folder.

 * alsa-lib 1.1.4-1,
 * aria2 1.32.0-1,